uds-lsv/AWEs_phon_sim/README.md

 ### Speech Data :speech_balloon: :left_speech_bubble:
 The data in our study is drawn from the Multilingual GlobalPhone speech database for  German :de: and  Czech :czech_republic:.
 Because the data is distributed under a research license by Appen Butler Hill Pty Ltd., we cannot re-distribute the raw speech data.
-However, if you have already access to the GlobalPhone speech database and you would have access to our word-alignment annotations, train/test splits, and word-level IPA transcriptions, please contact the first author.
+However, if you have already access to the GlobalPhone speech database and you would like to access to our word-alignment annotations, train/test splits, and word-level IPA transcriptions, please contact the first author.

 ### Working with the code :snake: